PaulskPt/RPi_Pico2_datetime_temp_hum/README.md

 Next the scipt calls disp_title() to put an intro text onto the display.
-The script then gets values from the AHT20 sensor by calling aht20.update() and setting variables: temperature and humidity, then print the values to the Shell (or Serial Monitor) and shows them on the display.
+The script then gets values from the AHT20 sensor by calling aht20.update() and setting variables: temperature and humidity, then print the values to the Shell (or Serial Monitor) and show them on the display.
 Next the rtc is set for a 24hour clock and set "rtc.enable_periodic_update_interrupt".
 Next the function main() takes control.
 With an interval of 1 second the values of datetime, temperature and humidity are printed to the Shell and are